Rottnest Island: Aboriginal prison

 In 1902, the abolition of the prison was announced.
 At that time, there were 33 Aboriginal prisoners serving sentences there.
 However, the prison continued to be used as a forced labour camp for Aboriginal prisoners until 1931.

-Some 3,700 Aboriginal men and boys were imprisoned there during the life of the establishment.
+Of the approximately 3,600 people imprisoned over the 93 years the prison existed, at least 373 people died and were buried in unmarked graves in at least two areas to the north of the Quod.
+It is the largest known deaths in custody grave site in Australia..
 There may be as many as 369 inmates' graves on the island; one writer has suggested that 95% of the deaths were from influenza.
-In 2015—after numerous protests from local Aboriginal people for the Rottnest Island Authority to create a memorial recognising the events, deaths and unmarked graves which lie on Rottnest Island—work begun on the Wadjemup Aboriginal Burial Ground.
+In 2015—after numerous protests from local Aboriginal people for the Rottnest Island Authority to create a memorial recognising the events, deaths and unmarked graves which lie on Rottnest Island—work began on the Wadjemup Aboriginal Burial Ground.
+As of June 2016 buildings have been removed from the site and a pathway constructed around it.
+Prior to the closure of the tourist camp in 2018, the burial ground was being used as a spot to pitch tents..